nicholasrussellconsulting/nrc-next-carousel/README.md

 ### NRC Image
 I strongly recommend you provide your own `alt`, especially if you are building a marketing/ecom site.

-You can adjust the quality of the initial blur image by using the `blurQuality` prop (use a number between 1-100).
-The larger the number, the better looking the image, but the worse the load time.

-You can turn off the default blur with `noBlur`. `imageFocalPoint` should be self-explanatory if you're familiar with the concept.
+`imageFocalPoint` should be self-explanatory if you're familiar with the concept.

 ### NRC Frame Component
 This will be either a React component, or a function that returns a React component.
 If it's a function, it will receive the `setCarouselIndex` prop if you need it.